YukiyaSaito/MachineLearning/README.md

 # MachineLearning
-Machine learning implementation based on the CPSC532M course at UBC
+Machine learning implementation based on a course at U*C